erl_eterm

 char *string;

-Creates a list from a NULL
+Creates a list from a NULL-terminated string.

 characters